Let’s look at each of these characteristics in turn.

 I think it’s significant that, without prompting, a third of the people I’ve interviewed about their conference experiences said that they preferred small conferences, and when I asked them what they meant by small, they invariably gave me the figure of under a hundred attendees.
 I’ve been surprised and pleased by how well the peer conference format adjusts to the people present, whether there are 20 or 80.
 And so have the attendees.

 Am I saying that it’s impossible to create Conferences That Work with more than a hundred people?
-No. And I’m actively working to extend the ideas that drive the success of my design to larger events, by creating multiple “mini-Conferences That Work” inside larger events.
+No. It’s perfectly possible to successfully extend the design, by creating multiple “mini-Conferences That Work” inside larger events.
 The crucial point to understand, however, is that good process for making meaningful connections with others doesn’t scale.
 You can’t expect to create the same level of intimacy over a couple of days with, say, a thousand people as you can with fifty.

 Unfortunately, a prepared conference agenda normally eliminates, or at best reduces, the likelihood of unexpected, impromptu sessions of “messiness.”
 Most people don’t possess the necessary mixture of on-the-spot chutzpah and charisma to successfully modify a conference program that has been carefully prepared and scheduled.
 Unless a conference reserves specific time blocks for attendee-nominated sessions and provides a workable mechanism for attendees to propose and choose topics, the event is very unlikely to depart significantly from its pre-planned course.

 I’ve found that half or more of attendee-desired conference topics are missed with a pre-planned conference schedule.
 Not only fruitful session topics but also optimum session modalities, such as tours, discussion groups, or impromptu workshops, get overlooked.